dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 <img src="Image2.png">

-After connected to service the Winform SdkAPIWinFormClient.exe app works the same way as the OpenDiscoverSDK/SdkSamples/ContentExtraction/ContentExtractionExample.csproj WinForm app:
+After connected to service the Winform SdkAPIWinFormClient.exe app works the same way as the OpenDiscoverSDK/SdkSamples/ContentExtraction/ContentExtractionExample.csproj WinForm app.
+In the screen shot below, we are viewing the extracted content of a PowerPoint 97-2003 (PPT) file that was selected from a list of files in the left side panel list box.
+To extract content from a file use "File/Open..." menu - all files in the same directory of the selected file will also appear in the file list box:

 <img src="Image3.png">